Depsang Bulge: 2020–2022 standoff

-After the 2013 standoff, India established a permanent post to the west of the Y-junction and bottleneck, from where Indian troops observed and stopped any Chinese patrols attempting to come beyond this point.
-Indian patrols however continued their old patrol routes on foot going through the Y-junction.
-These patrols reached the Patrol Point 10 upstream along the Raki Nala, and made a circuit through the Patrol Points 11, 11A, 12 and 13, returning back to the Y-junction.
+After the 2013 standoff, India established a permanent post to the west of the Y-junction and bottleneck, from where Indian troops observed and stopped any Chinese patrols attempting to cross beyond that point.
+Indian patrols, however, continued their old patrol routes on foot going through the Y-junction.
+These patrols reached Patrol Point 10 upstream along the Raki Nala, and made a circuit through Patrol Points 11, 11A, 12, and 13, returning to the Y-junction.

 During the 2020–2022 China–India skirmishes, it was reported that a standoff was occurring again at the "bottleneck" or "Y-junction".
 As the Indian patrols attempted to go beyond the bottleneck by foot, Chinese troops were reportedly coming up in vehicles and blocking their passage.

 In order to avoid confrontation with the Chinese troops, the Indian patrols were apparently asked to not go beyond the bottleneck point.

-Thus they were unable to reach Patrol Point 10 in the Raki Nala valley and related Patrol Points 11, 11A, 12 and 13 along their perceived Line of Actual Control.
+Thus they were unable to reach Patrol Point 10 in the Raki Nala valley and related Patrol Points 11, 11A, 12, and 13 along their perceived Line of Actual Control.